CILAMP/cilamp_cfg/README.md

 This script is written for Python3 and assumes /dev/ttyUSB0 is the name of the serial port.
 This is the common case for Ubuntu Linux.

-Your user needs to be in the 'dialout' group, this is achieved with this command:
+Your user needs to be in the 'dialout' group, which is achived via this command:

    $ sudo adduser \`whoami\` dialout